cplagz/GarDoor-Car/README.md

 ![alt text](https://github.com/SmbKiwi/GarDoor-Car/blob/v2.00R/HA-entities2.png?raw=true "HA Example")

+A status update from GarDoor-Car can be triggered by pressing the stop button (shown in the figure above) for the door in the HA GUI.

 ### Web page Examples

 In a browser, enter the IP address w.x.y.z of the GarDoor-Car in the address bar.
 You can monitor the garage door, car, temperature, humidity and view some of the settings (see the figures below).